Nightpl3x/ISCD/README.md

 ####   upgrade pip inside the venv
     $ python3 -m pip install --user --upgrade pip

-3) download the modules via requirements_PI_Py3.7.3.txt file [IMPORTANT: You may have to change the name to requirements.txt prior]
+3) Download the modules via requirements_PI_Py3.7.3.txt file [IMPORTANT: You may have to change the name to requirements.txt prior]
 ####
     $ python3 -m pip install -r requirements.txt